-Alongside providing safety on notoriously vulnerable public Wi-Fi, a VPN on Android can also give you access to geo-blocked streaming services like Netflix and your mobile banking abroad, help avoid location-based price targeting, and stop Google ads tracking you.
+Alongside public Wi-Fi protection, a VPN on Android can also let you watch Netflix and access your mobile banking abroad, avoid location-based price targeting, and stop Google ads tracking you.
 There are plenty of compelling reasons to get one – the hardest part is working out which is the best Android VPN for you.

 What makes the best Android VPN?